Yogirajput7439/Machine-Learning-Journey/08_Feature_Engineering/README.md

 - Model accuracy will be improve
 - Overfitting will be decrease
-- Model zyada stable hota hai
+- Model will be more stable
+- And it will be get the minumum time.
 - Real-world data ke liye mandatory hota hai

 ---